shogowada/scalajs-reactjs/example/todo-app/README.md

 }
 ```

-When updating state, unlike you are overriding the whole state, you need to copy the previous state to generate a new state.
+Unless you are overriding the whole state, you need to copy the previous state to generate a new state.
 This is because state update is async process, and you cannot partially update the state unlike JavaScript.

 For example, the following might cause race condition and override ```items``` value with old one unexpectedly.